 With well over 500 free 3D textures, Texture Box has textures for every surface of your project, be it an interior or exterior scene.

 The interface makes it easy to find exactly what you need, through an intuitive search and category structure.
 If you enjoy the free content, you can also support the Texture Box team on Patreon, which gives you access to additional premium content.

 Tile texture from Texture Box

-CG Bookcase is run by Dorian Zgraggen, who created the nearly 500 free textures available on the website.
+CG Bookcase is run by Dorian Zgraggen, who created the nearly 500 free PBR textures available on the website.

 The site aesthetic is clean and well ordered, and you can download the textures and all maps without having to register an account.
 The filtering function is especially handy, allowing you to filter texture results based on color and resolution.
 Below you can see how realistic this textured wall surface looks once uploaded into Enscape.

 Textured wall surface from CG Bookcase

 With over 900 free 3D textures, Share Textures tops our list in terms of the amount of free content available, and new options are added every week.

 If you want even more, there are over 100 premium textures available in return for support on Patreon.
 The team behind the website is made up of architects who work on Archviz, so they know exactly what you are looking for.
 Don’t miss their blog and their YouTube channel, which are both full of great tutorials.